Learn about the Canadian State and the Arctic:

 The Confederation Debates

-I am leading a project to collect, transcribe, and translate all of Canada's Confederation debates from 1865-1949?
-You can read more about it on my Current Projects page.
+I led a Canada 150 legacy project to collect and transcribe Canada's Confederation debates from 1865-1949.
+Read more about it on my Current Projects page.

 Daniel Heidt is the Project Manager for The Confederation Debates and the Research and Administration Manager at the Centre on Foreign Policy and Federalism.
 His research interests include Canadian political history, public history, as well as the intersections of Canadian-American relations, science, technology and the environment in the Arctic.
 He also co-founded Waterloo Innovations, a small business dedicated to developing research technologies and workflows.